Updated: Mar 21, 2022

 This roasted eggplant recipe is so so so simple.
-I don’t even know if I can call this as a recipe, but there it is!
+I don’t even know if I can call this as a recipe, but here it is!

-I make this when the eggplants are in abundance, since they are naturally sweet and juicy.I’m using small sized eggplants which are most widely available in Japanese supermarkets.
+I make this when eggplants are in season, since they are naturally sweet and juicy.I’m using small sized eggplants which are most widely available in Japanese supermarkets.
 However, you can use larger ones as well.

-Pick whichever works better for you!
+Pick whichever one works better for you!

 <JAPANESE ROASTED EGGPLANT SALAD>